agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ## Conclusion
-I hope this was a helpful introduction to spatial econometric models and how that can be run using the ```pysal``` library in Python.
+I hope this was a helpful introduction to spatial econometric models and how they can be run using the ```pysal``` library in Python.
 I think that these are really important concepts to consider when modeling or analyzing any phenomena that have a spatial component.

 If I have time, I hope to put together a post that uses a more advanced non-linear spatial model such as a spatial poisson or a perhaps a panel study that looks at temporal patterns as well.